-The NSW Government introduced a new law in 2008 requiring operators of UPSS to install tanks, pipes and monitoring equipment for underground fuel systems in accordance with industry best practice.
-The Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2008 also required operators to monitor for leaks and have documented management procedures for their underground fuel system.
+The NSW Government introduced a new law in 2008 requiring operators of UPSS to install best-practice tanks, pipes and monitoring equipment for underground fuel systems.
+The Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2008 also required operators to monitor for leaks and have documented management procedures on their underground fuel system.